dw36/lab4_4640_1/README.md

 			file name is :  id_rsa and id_rsa.pub
                             paste the content of id_rsa.pub to digitial ocean

+4. If the DO's token disappeared, to generate a new one from DO and create a file in vagrant name : do_token  with the following content syntax: export DO_API_TOKEN=<tokenValueFromDO>

 #screenshot of graph
 ansible-inventory --graph
 <img width="1182" alt="image" src="https://user-images.githubusercontent.com/78245863/198855326-bc25e1c1-53ee-4224-80a2-ba50c4ef978b.png">